The Japanese government is trying to find your perfect match

 Nearly all local governments in the country are trying to play matchmaker these days.
 Fukui, a prefecture on the western coast, has hosted an online dating service since 2010, making it a pioneer in government-supported romance.

-The city of Hiroshima has managed some degree of success: 15 couples who met through dating events that started last year have since married, and one baby arrived this summer.
-Pictures of the successful couples are plastered on brochures in the city as a reminder to singletons to hurry up.
+The prefecture of Hiroshima has managed some degree of success: 15 couples who met through dating events that started last year have since married, and one baby arrived this summer.
+Pictures of the successful couples are plastered on brochures in Hiroshima as a reminder to singletons to hurry up.

 Private businesses have also sprung up, such as a dating cram school in Ibaraki prefecture on the eastern coast, where Kyoko Ishiduka counsels singles on how to court each other.
 "The men are too shy to talk to the women, so I always encourage them," she said.

-Note: Correction: A previous version of this story incorrectly described the place where 15 couples who met through dating events have since married.
-It was the prefecture of Hiroshima, not the city.